marioroy/nvidia-driver-on-clear-linux/README.md

 export PATH=$PATH:$CUDA_HOME/bin
 ```

-**Q)** Why specify the auto argument to `install-cuda`?
+**Q)** Why specify the auto argument to `install-cuda` or lower version than the display driver?

-**A)** This is the preferred choice.
-Otherwise, using a mismatched CUDA Toolkit installation not suited for the display driver may cause some CUDA programs to emit an error, "the provided PTX was compiled with an unsupported toolchain".
+**A)** Using a later CUDA Toolkit release than the display driver may cause some CUDA programs to emit an error, "the provided PTX was compiled with an unsupported toolchain".

 **Q)** What are my options if the `install-cuda` script is no longer current?